celery/celery/docs/getting-started/introduction.rst

         - **User Components**

             Each worker component can be customized, and additional components can be defined by the user.
-The worker is built up using "boot steps" — a dependency graph enabling fine grained control of the worker's internals.
+The worker is built up using "bootsteps" — a dependency graph enabling fine grained control of the worker's internals.